adult wearing a green lanyard standing in front of a book display

 Join Us During AccessABILITY Week

-We're thrilled Emily Stillwell will be our guest storyteller at Family Storytime at Tansley Woods Branch on Saturday, May 31, 10:30-11am.
-Emily, who is a member of the Burlington Accessibility Advisory Committee, will share a picture book about a person living with a disability.
+We're thrilled to welcome a guest storyteller from the Burlington Accessibility Advisory Committee who will share a picture book about a person living with a disability.
 This storytime session will encourage questions from kids and adults alike, so everyone can learn about and celebrate diversity, compassion, and living life differently.
 No registration is required—everyone is welcome!

-And, we hope to see you at the Accessible Sport and Art Fair at Tansley Woods Community Centre.
-It's happening on Saturday, May 31, from 1 to 4pm.
+And, we hope to see you at the Accessible Sport, Art & Inclusive Volunteer Recruitment Fair at Tansley Woods Community Centre.
+It's happening on Saturday, June 13, from 10am to 1pm.
 We'll be demonstrating some of our adaptive devices and technology, and we'd love to tell you about our accessibility initiatives and resources, too.

 Staff Picks About Accessibility